 Dark leafy greens

-Green vegetables are extremely high in the antioxidants vitamin A and C, as well as vitamin K, which can protect your brain against oxidative stress caused by free radical damage.
+Green vegetables are extremely high in the antioxidants vitamin A and C, as well as vitamin K, which can actually protect your brain against oxidative stress from damage caused by free radicals.
 They’re also rich in disease-fighting flavonoids and vitamin E, which protects the body against pro-inflammatory molecules called cytokines.

-Celery is a rich source of phenolic phytonutrients that have antioxidant and anti-inflammatory properties.
+Celery is a great source of phenolic phytochemicals that have anti-inflammatory and antioxidant properties.

 Besides being a source of many phytochemicals, including carotenoids and flavonoids, beets are a unique source of betalain pigments, which have been found to display potent antioxidant, anti-inflammatory, and cancer-preventive activity.